 With years of experience in both SEO and digital marketing, Steve Wiideman is a trusted pro in his field.
-In this article, he explains how you can rank in Google Maps – one of the most powerful platforms in local search.
+In this article, he explains how you can rank higher for you Google Maps business listing – one of the most powerful platforms in local search.

 How the Google Maps Ranking Algorithm Works

 It’s important to address that not all users of Google Maps are looking for a business.
 Some users are looking for a quick route home — for example, a park or landmark, or any non-commercial location for directions or general information.

 For businesses, having a high-ranking Google Maps business listing (including the Google Maps App) is paramount to business sustainability and growth.
 Based on an estimated 67% market share in mobile app navigation according to a study by The Manifest, to not be listed in Google Maps is to be in the dark ages as it relates to marketing in general.

 Relevance refers to how well a local listing matches what someone is searching for.
 Adding complete and detailed business information can help Google better understand your business and match your listing to relevant searches.

 Distance or proximity